EvolveWork/EvolveWork-hugo/content/evolve/index.md

 weight: 10
 ---

-111 Elk Ave, 2nd Floor, Crested Butte, Colorado
+<p style="font-size:20px">111 Elk Ave, 2nd Floor, Crested Butte, Colorado</p>

-The East side is open now, and the West side will be available in October.
+**The East side is open now, and the West side will be available in October.**

 The first 10 memberships for open (not reserved) desks are $150/month for as long as you maintain your membership, in exchange for putting up with